 a bit about me

-A long time ago, I used to be a town planner but discovered that I was much better at cooking than planning.
-Cooking or being a chef was never on my radar as a career option, and I sometimes wonder how different things might have been if I had discovered my love for food at a younger age.
+A long time ago, I used to be a town planner, but discovered that I was much better at cooking than planning.
+Cooking or becoming a chef was never on my radar as a career, and I sometimes wonder how different things might have been if I had discovered my love for food at a younger age.
 But perhaps by now, I might have been jaded and bored instead of still being inspired and really, truly loving it.
 At the beginning of my career transition, I was baking and preserving constantly.
-When the shelves in our house became weighed down by jars of jam and chutney, and we could no longer consume the amount of food I was making, I started Julia's Pantry, selling at a local farmer's market.
-Since then, I've studied gastronomy, had a cafe and taught cooking classes and am now back to having a market stall and cooking classes, as well as spending far too much time reading and talking about food.
+When the shelves in our house were weighed down with jars of jam and chutney, and we could no longer consume all the food I was making, I started Julia's Pantry, selling at a local farmer's market.
+Since then, I've studied gastronomy, run a cafe, taught cooking classes, and am now back to having a market stall and cooking classes, as well as spending far too much time reading and talking about food.

 My husband and I moved from Brisbane to Tasmania's far south in early 2020.
-We swapped hot, humid weather and sub-tropical produce for the cold and wet and a very short growing season.
-We live in an 1890s timber cottage on a couple of acres that was once an apple orchard in the little town of Geeveston.
+We swapped hot, humid weather and subtropical produce for cold, wet weather and a very short growing season.
+We live in a 1890s timber cottage on a couple of acres that was once an apple orchard in the little town of Geeveston.
 Producers surround us.
 We have access to plenty of foraged ingredients and live in a community that thrives on homegrown fruit and vegetables.

 Along with cooking, I've rekindled my joy of writing.
-My weekly newsletter is available on substack; I have a column in Forty South magazine and am releasing my first cookbook in May 2023.
+My weekly newsletter is available on substackand my cookbook is available for purchase.